openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

 on(type: 'publishSuccess', callback: Callback&lt;{ publishId: number }&gt;): void

-Subscribes to the **'publishSuccess'** event.
-The application will be notified when the information of a device is published.
+Subscribes to device information publication success events.

 > **NOTE**<br>This API is deprecated since API version 11.
 There is no substitute API.